Synergy in Action. Unleashing the Power of Network Effects In Life

 Hey!
 I'm yet another guy from the internet who has enough time for pretty much everything.

-Apart from my full-time job, I spend time with family, hang out with friends, do some sports N times a week, code open-source stuff in my free time, and prepare my side project for a launch.
+Apart from my full-time job, I spend time with family, hang out with friends, do some sports 3 times a week, code open-source stuff in my free time, and preparing my side project for a soft launch.

 I also do some blogging as well as a lot of learning and research practice related to my work: including reading books and articles, watching vids, writings summary notes afterward, etc.

-To be honest, I am not.
-Most of the time, I try hard to keep my life's areas somewhat balanced and not allow any single area to seize all my time.
+To be honest, most of the time, I try hard to keep my activity scopes somewhat balanced and not allow any single activity to seize all my time.

-However, in the conditions of limited time resources, the balance of all areas of life inevitably means that the time allocated for every single area would be too small.
+However, in the conditions of limited time resources, the balance of scopes inevitably means that the time allocated for every single activity would be too small.
 Too small to achieve the result that would be any way better than mediocre.

 This all looks like a very unattractive choice: either focus on a single thing and put all the resources into it and then suffer from imbalanced life or suffer from a life balanced with below-average achievements.

-Anyway, while choosing between focus and balance, I came across a nice trick.
+Anyway, while choosing between focus and balance, I came across a nice trick that I call the activity scopes network effect.

 Unlike Facebook, we are not so scalable.
 We are limited in our primary resource - time.

-That's why when dealing with our areas of life, what we face is a kinda negative network effect.
-The more scopes we maintain, the faster we degrade until we get completely overwhelmed, just like a database under heavy load.
+That's why when dealing with our multiple activity scopes, what we actually face is a kinda negative network effect.
+The more activities we add, the faster we degrade until we get completely overwhelmed, just like a database under heavy load.

 The idea is to build interconnected activity scopes that would encourage a positive network effect.

-So that every minute spent on any of them would be automatically reinvested in other activities, creating positive feedback loops and eventually resulting in organic progress in all related areas.
+So that every minute spent on any of them would be automatically reinvested in other activities, creating positive feedback loops and eventually result in organic progress in all related scopes.

-For the last few years, I've been applying that idea in my life, work, and skills building, and it would be fair enough to say that I'm pretty much happy with the progress.
+For the last few years, I've been applying that idea in my work and skills building, and it would be fair enough to say that I'm pretty much happy with the progress.

-Here are some examples of positive feedback loops that I've built and used around my work.
+Here are some examples of feedback loops that I've built and use around my work.

 Notes ➡ Zettlekasten ➡ Blog

-Not long ago, I started to take notes as a habit.
+Not long ago, I've started to take notes as a habit.

 This is a rather productive thing by itself.
 To make it even more valuable, I take notes following a kind of Zettlekasten framework, which allows me to bring together related ideas and compile them into new ones that can gradually develop into blog posts.